IBERDROLA INNOVATION AND TRAINING CAMPUS

 The Campus' Hotel - Hall of Residence has 106 rooms (four of them adapted for the disabled and distributed between the first and second floors), and offers the services and style of a 4-star hotel.

 The Campus has a very large main dining hall with a capacity for 200 people and another 60 seats in the cafeteria.
 Three of its four facades are glazed and open to the outside, creating an open and flexible space with plenty of light, which can be adapted to different uses.
 In addition, the terrace can be used, since it is connected to the plaza.

 Location and arriving

 28750 San Agustín del Guadalix

 Arriving by car (car park with 260 parking spaces) [PDF]

 Contact and reservations

 Make a reservation for these spaces and services at:

 A CAMPUS DESIGNED WITH ENERGY EFFICIENCY IN MIND

-These sustainability innovations have earned the Campus the LEED Gold 2009 [PDF] certification, which is awarded by the U. S. Green Building Council.
+These sustainability innovations have earned the Campus the LEED Gold 2009 [PDF] External link, opens in new window. certification, which is awarded by the U. S. Green Building Council.
 Leadership in Energy and Environmental Design (LEED) is the most widely used green building rating system in the world and recognises the most healthy, highly efficient and cost-saving green structures.